Portland School Apartments: History

 In 1991, another hew high school was constructed, and the 1962 high school renovated into a middle school, and the 1919 High School was sold.
 In 1992 the building was converted into twenty-nine apartments.
 However, in the mid-2000s, the owners ceased maintenance, and in 2008 the building was condemned and foreclosed.
 In 2013, plans were made to renovate the building.
 Work on renovations began in 2016, and the building has been converted into the Portland School Apartments.

 Description

-The Portland High School is a 2-1/2 story building of red brick, with limestone accent bands.
+The Old School manor is a 2-1/2 story building of red brick, with limestone accent bands.
 The main building has corridors in the shape of a C, with the auditorium in the center.
 A 1936 addition on one corner is a three-story red brick building with an L-shaped corridor plan.

 The main facade is symmetrical with a gymnasium and auditorium section in the center, flanked by two entrance bays.
 Classroom sections are on each end.
 Each section is flanked with shallow brick piers.
 The e gymnasium/auditorium section has six equally spaced window openings on both floors.
 The flanking entry doors are recessed and covered with limestone, which extends upward and includes a window.
 The classroom sections each have three windows on each floor.